joriskes/quiz/README.md

 docker-compose up
 ```
 Especially the first time this process will take some time, but eventually the
-invitation to visit http://localhost:1337 will pop up
+invitation to visit http://localhost:1337 will pop up in your terminal
 (visit http://localhost:1337/admin/ to go to the admin panel)

 ### Default username / password